Muhammadirees/ZinLab/README.md

 # Completness

-Based on the given data or description of the task, it did not specify anything about responsiveness, animation, routing etc I followed the "KISS" principle "Keep it Simple Stupid"
+Based on the given data or description of the task, it did not specify anything about responsiveness, animation, routing etc.
+I followed the "KISS" principle "Keep it Simple Stupid"

 # Getting Started with Create React App